mstocco/mariostoc.co/content/traininglog/20210425-ironman2021-18weeksout.md

 ### NOTES
 Total Time: **60 minutes**

-Piriformis, despite working it with a lacrosse ball last night.

 After a longer, stressful day at work, I looked at the weather and I was not up for riding in the cold wind tonight.
 I grabbed the TT bike and hopped on the rollers for an almost continuous hour of spinning.
 I stopped for a 30 second stretch break at 30 minutes to check in with my back.
 It seemed to be ok with the TT position tonight.

-Because that piriformis is lit up, I skipped the run and further aggravating it.
+My piriformis is still angry; I skipped the run and further aggravating it.
 <!---->
 ## WEDNESDAY APR 28
 Sleep **-** | Fatigue **-** | Stress **-** | Soreness **-**